domgetter/AccuracyCoin/README.md

-# WARNING WARNING WARNING

-This fork is to run the test suite on the Everdrive N8 Pro.
-If you run make everdrive, it WILL OVERWRITE YOUR EVERDRIVE OS.

-Make sure to backup your SD card for your Everdrive N8 Pro!!!

 # How to run this (from release)

+Requirement: N8 Pro OS v2.15 or later

-Go to the release page on the right, and grab nesos.nes and 255.RBF, and follow instructions there to copy to your SD card.
+Go to the release page on the right, and grab AccuracyCoinN8Pro.nes and 000.RBF, and place them TOGETHER in their own folder on your SD card.
+The N8 Pro has a feature that a custom mapper in the same folder will be used for a ROM.
+If you do this, it will not affect any of your other ROMs or the OS.

 # How to run this (by building yourself)